executors/executors/wording.md

 with no change in behavior or semantics.

 However, if we simply specify `execution::outstanding_work.tracked` in the `executor` template parameter list, we will get a compile error due to the `executor` template not knowing that `execution::outstanding_work.tracked` is intended for use with `prefer` only.
-At the point of construction from an `inline_executor` called `ex`, `executor` will try to instantiate implementation templates that perform the ill-formed `execution::require(ex, execution::outstanding_work.tracked)`.
+At the point of construction from an `inline_executor` called `ex`, `executor` will try to instantiate implementation templates that perform the ill-formed `std::require(ex, execution::outstanding_work.tracked)`.

 The `prefer_only` adapter addresses this by turning off the `is_requirable` attribute for a specific property.
 It would be used in the above example as follows: